shivannis/xandr-docs-public/xandr-docs/mobile-sdk/location-controls-on-ios.md

 Creatives rendered in a WebView can access a user's location through HTML5 location API's.
 By default, when a creative asks for location, a popup is displayed to the users asking for explicit consent/permission to use the location.
 App developers can control this behavior and disable location access for creatives using the APIs describe below.
 When location access is disabled, popups won't be shown to the users and the creative will receive a PERMISSION_DENIED error for HTML5 location API calls.

 Use the `ANSDKSettings.sharedInstance.locationEnabledForCreative` property to control the location access for creatives.
-Default is YES.
+Default is `YES`.

 The following code disables location for the creative: